Testimonials from Honors College Alumni

 Biblical Languages Major

 “I was a Biblical Studies major at HBU, and am now planning to enter into a new field of professional study to pursue a degree in International Affairs.
 Because of my Honors College education, I look forward to this challenge with excitement.
 The rigor set before me in my new studies will be hard, but it is not daunting because I have passed through the rigors of an Honors College education.
-As an Honors College alumni, I have learned what it is to be a student of the liberal arts.
+As an Honors College alumnus, I have learned what it is to be a student of the liberal arts.
 Being grounded in the classics and trained to think for myself, I venture into the world ready to take on any challenge with my abilities to read, reason and write well.”

 Having completed his Master’s Degree in International Affairs from the Institute of World Politics in Washington, D.C., Isaac is currently conducting missionary work in Ethiopia.